 Bucs at Vikings:

-AJ: The Bucs almost pulled off a stunning win at home last week against the Saints.
+: The Bucs almost pulled off a stunning win at home last week against the Saints.
 I expect more of the same this week.
 They'll almost do enough to win.
 But "almost" only counts in horseshoes and hand grenades.
-Vikings.
+Vikings

 Colts at Titans: